-On September 28, 2022, the Company closed a bought deal offering of 17,348,000 units including 1,108,0000 Units issued pursuant the over-allotment option granted to Eight Capital and Canaccord Genuity Corp. at a price of \$0.77 per Unit for gross proceeds of \$13,357,960 (the "Offering").
+On September 28, 2022, the Company closed a bought deal offering of 17,348,000 units including 1,108,0000 Units issued pursuant the over-allotment option granted to Eight Capital and Canaccord Genuity Corp. at a price of \$0.77 per Unit for gross proceeds of \$13,357,960.

 Each Unit consists of a common share of the Company and one-half of one common share purchase warrant.
-Each whole common share warrant may be exercised to purchase a common share at a price of \$1.05 for a period of 36 months following the closing date of the Offering.
+Each whole common share warrant may be exercised to purchase a common share at a price of \$1.05 for a period of 36 months following the closing date.
 In the event that the volume weighted average trading price of the common shares on the TSX-V or such other principal exchange on which the common shares are then trading, is greater than \$1.75 for a period of twenty consecutive trading days at any time after the closing of the Offering, the Company may accelerate the expiry date of the warrants by giving written notice to the holder thereof and in such case the warrants will expire on the 30th day after the date on which such notice is given by the Company.

-Pursuant to the Offering the Company issued 1,040,880 compensation warrants (the "Compensation Options") to the Underwriters.
+The Company also issued 1,040,880 compensation warrants (the "Compensation Options") to the Underwriters.
 Each Compensation Option is exercisable to purchase a Common Share at a price of \$0.77 for a period of 36 months following the closing date of the Offering.
-In addition, the Company paid \$945,947 of cash finders' fees in relation to the Offering.